Purchase your Ohio dog license today!

 Helping the handicapped = Free dog license

 Handicapped assistance tags are available and are good for a assistance dog’s entire life.
 The tag is free if there is proof of professional training of the dog for handicapped assistance.
-"Assistance dog" means a guide dog, hearing dog, or service dog that has been trained by a nonprofit special agency.
+"Assistance dog" is defined as a guide dog, hearing dog, or service dog that has been trained by a nonprofit special agency.
 This is an ORC requirement for a free tag.